The Red Hat Society is fun. It’s about friendship, freedom and fulfillment for women aged 50+

 The founder of the Red Hat Society, Sue Ellen Cooper, took inspiration from the poem which is about embracing life and fun, rather than being held back by age and conforming to what everyone expects an ‘old lady’ to be and to do.

-Over the past decade The Red Hat Society has become an international network dedicated to reshaping the way women are viewed in today’s culture, and encouraging women to pursue fun, friendship, freedom, fulfilment of lifelong dreams and fitness.
-In the UK there are now over 100 UK Chapters.
+Over the past decade The Red Hat Society has become an international network dedicated to reshaping the way women are viewed in today’s culture, and encouraging women to pursue fun, friendship, freedom, fulfillment of lifelong dreams and fitness.
+In the UK Red Hat Society there are now more than 100 Chapters/groups.

 Whilst the Red Hat Society is specifically designed to attract women over the age of 50, younger women are also welcome.
 The only difference is that they must wear lavender garb and a pink hat until they reach their majority and can step up to Red Hat status!